huggingface/blog/cfm-case-study.md

 3. **Llama3.1-8b and Llama3.1-70b**

-We tested 2 variants of the Llama3.1 model including the 70b that we use to curate ground truth examples.
+We tested 2 variants of the Llama3.1 model including the 70b that we used to curate ground truth examples.
 We used the prompt that is presented above.
 On our annotated subset we have the following results :

 |           |                                                                          |                                                                            |
 | --------- | ------------------------------------------------------------------------ | -------------------------------------------------------------------------- |